Wednesday, August 31, 2016

 Aesthetics

-The graphics are tremendous with outstanding attention to detail for both the scenery and characters.
+The graphics are tremendous with outstanding attention to detail for the scenery and characters.
 The baddies are some of the most detailed sprites I've seen so killing them almost makes me feel bad (almost).
 They have cute expressions with integrated novelties, like rocks that watch your every move.
-Believe this, the visuals are indeed stunning.
+Lovely extra touches!

-The audio is also great with amazing sound effects.
-However, it's the music I love the most which is by Matthew Cannon (remember Navy Seals?).
+The audio is great with amazing sound effects.
+However, it's the music I love the most by Matthew Cannon (remember Navy Seals?).
 Awesome tunes throughout thus proving once again that chip music is immortal!!
-In fact, I'd describe them as bewitching so I completely prefer playing this game with the music on.
+In fact, I'd describe them as bewitching so I prefer playing this game with the music on.

-Ah, the screen you never want to see and in stark contrast to the jolly feel of the game.
+The screen you hate and in stark contrast to the jolly feel of the game.

 The CryptO'pinion?

-However, Elf is brilliant.
-It will sap away the hours whilst you enjoy shooting the cuties, trading and trying to figure out how to bribe your way off the first level.
-This is something that you need to experience as I feel this is one of the best platform/adventure titles there is.
-It's excellent and I cannot recommend Elf highly enough.
+However, Elf is a brilliant platform/adventure/puzzler.
+It will sap the hours whilst you shoot the cuties, trade, and try to figure out how to bribe your way through the game.
+This is something that you need to experience and is very rewarding.
+Elf is excellent and I cannot recommend it enough.
 Make time for this game!!

 8BitChip has a version for hard disks